 Hawaii Approves Bill Banning Sunscreen Believed To Kill Coral Reefs

-Hawaii lawmakers passed a bill Tuesday that would prohibit the sale of over-the-counter sunscreens containing chemicals it says are contributing to the destruction of the state's coral reefs and other ocean life.
+Hawaii lawmakers passed a bill Tuesday that would prohibit the sale of over-the-counter sunscreens containing chemicals they say are contributing to the destruction of the state's coral reefs and other ocean life.

 If signed by Gov. David Ige, it will make Hawaii the first state in the country to pass such a law and will take effect on Jan.
 1, 2021.